Master of Social Work Admissions

 · The application process for the MSW program can be accessed through this link:

 Applicants are required to submit an official transcript from ALL institutions that they attended post-high school.
 This includes: Community Colleges, Study abroad programs, any transfer of credits that appear on your final transcript and any Masters level of Doctorate Program Transcripts.
 An official transcript will bear the registrar’s signature and be embossed with the school seal.
 Your transcript will not be accepted if the seal is broken.
 Scanned documents of transcripts will not be accepted.
 Please see below for mailing address.
-We can accept transcripts digitally if available from the college/university or clearinghouse.
-Email to firstname.lastname@example.org Main campus and email@example.com Harrisburg area campus.
+We can accept transcripts digitally if available from the college/university or clearinghouse to email@example.com for Main campus and firstname.lastname@example.org Harrisburg area campus.
 Transcript requests can take up to 8 weeks to be processed and mailed out.